-Speaker recognition systems can be manipulated by playing a recording of an authorised individual’s voice.
-However, it’s not that simple, as speaker recognition combines physical and behavioural components.
+Speaker recognition systems can be manipulated by recording an authorised individual’s voice.
+However, it’s not simple, as speaker recognition combines physical and behavioural components.
 Voice morphing software creates a transcription or tunes a human’s voice to make it sound exactly like the person approved by the system.

 Passport hinge manipulation

 Passport data pages include name, passport number, nationality, date and place of birth, sex, and the passport’s date of issue and expiry.
 The data page hinge ensures the integrity of the passport by attaching the bio page to the rest of the booklet.

 Criminals can insert a fake bio page or modify the existing one by manipulating the hinge.
 To counter this, most passports are polycarbonate.
 This fused material creates a solid page with information stored in each layer, making it harder to separate.
 The hinge attaches to the data page with pins or using thermal welding.
 Tamper-evident technology like embossing, engraving or UV prints makes any manipulation attempt visible to authorities.